plomgrading/plom/imageServer/readme.md

 * cleanAll = utility script to delete user generated content

-* davconf.conf = configuration file for webdav server used by mark_server.
-Need a better way to configure this.

 * examviewwindow.py = defines a widget for exam viewing window used by the mark_manager.
 Displays the pagegroup image in the mark-manager and allows the manager to zoom in on parts of it.

 * identify_manager = this is a relatively simple(?) gui that reads in the identity.db file and displays it using the Qt library's stuff.
 The manager can then filter by the marker (ie the TA) and also by the status of the paper.
 It also displays the 'user progress' - ie how many of the currently displayed papers has each user ID'd.